 • can take the form of capsules, ampoules, pills or can be contained in dropper bottles.

-The composition of dietary supplements can be subject to control of both the field sanitary inspection and the Main Sanitary Inspectorate (GIS), who can, in case of doubt, initiate explanatory proceedings.
+The composition of food supplements can be subject to control of both the field sanitary inspection and the Main Sanitary Inspectorate (GIS), who can, in case of doubt, initiate explanatory proceedings.
 Each dietary supplement must be labeled in accordance with the Polish and the EU regulations.

-For more information on how to introduce dietary supplements to the market in accordance with the law and prevent GIS from starting an investigation, we recommend you will read the compendium of knowledge prepared by our lawyers – experts in the matter.
+For more information on how to introduce food supplements to the market in accordance with the law and prevent GIS from starting an investigation, we recommend you will read the compendium of knowledge prepared by our lawyers – experts in the matter.
 Supplement registration in GIS – what data is required?

 The Register of Supplements (actually the Register of Notified Products) kept by GIS operates on the basis of the Act of 25 August 2006 on food and nutrition safety.
-According to its provisions, adapting Polish provisions to the European regulations, the notification regarding the new dietary supplement should contain:
+According to its provisions, adapting Polish provisions to the European regulations, the notification regarding the new food supplement should contain:

 • the name of the product and its manufacturer,